Our mission is to provide library services now and in the future that will encourage and support a literate, enlightened and cultured community.

 This mission will be fulfilled by providing, to the greatest degree possible, free and equal access to knowledge, information, and ideas through the Library’s resources and programs in a setting conducive to learning.
 (Adopted November 3rd, 1997)

 The new Belvedere Tiburon Library opened in 1997.
 The opening was the culmination of years of hard work by talented and dedicated local citizens who wanted to bring world-class library services to their community.
 Some of these same citizens, along with others who have taken up the cause, are working on expanding the Library building to keep up with community demand for services and space.
 The full history of the Belvedere Tiburon Library can be read in First a Dream: A Community Builds a Library by Jo Ann Ridley.
-The book may be ordered directly from Amazon.com or purchased at the library circulation desk.
+The book can be ordered directly from Amazon.com or purchased at the library circulation desk.
+See historical Library locations image.

 About the Library Building